parasoft/soatest-cucumber/README.md

 "Reusing/Modularizing Test Suites".

-1. **Create a Cucumber java project.**  Follow the steps to create and configure a maven java project for running cucumber tests.
+1. **Create a Cucumber java project.**  Follow the steps to create and configure a Maven java project for running cucumber tests.
 Read the description from the
 [Cucumber java documentation](https://cucumber.io/docs/reference/jvm#java) for details on how to do this.
-You should have a maven pom.xml with the "info.cukes:cucumber-java8" dependency.
+You should have a Maven pom.xml with the "info.cukes:cucumber-java8" dependency.
 Additionally, add the following to your pom.xml:
-   * Add the build.parasoft.com maven repository which hosts releases for this java module:
+   * Add the build.parasoft.com Maven repository which hosts releases for this java module:
    ```
    <repositories>